On the Complexity of Hazard-Free Formulas: Introduction

-\paragraph{A universal upper bound.} An immediate consequence of \Cref{thm:mux-exact-bound} is that any Boolean function $f$ can be implemented by a hazard-free formula of size $2\cdot 3^n-1$.
-Indeed, since
+An immediate consequence of \Cref{thm:mux-exact-bound} is that any Boolean function $f$ can be implemented by a hazard-free formula of size $2\cdot 3^n-1$.
+Indeed, it holds that:

-the hazard-free formula for the multiplexer, when hardwired the truth table of $f$, gives a hazard-free formula for $f$.
-This result is the first to break the $O(\sqrt{n}\cdot 3^n)$ upper bound of Huffman \cite{HUF57}.
+therefore, the hazard-free formula for the multiplexer, when hardwired the truth table of $f$, gives a hazard-free formula for $f$.
+This result is the first to break the $O(\sqrt{n}\cdot 3^n)$ upper bound of Huffman \cite{Huf57}.

 We note that this state of knowledge is much poorer compared to what is known for hazard-free circuits.
-Analogous to \cite{Sha49, Mul56}, Jukna proved that any Boolean function has a hazard-free circuit of size $O(2^n/n)$, which matched the lower bound one obtains from counting arguments \cite[Section 7]{Juk21}.
-In particular, for a typical (i.e., random) Boolean function $\size_C^{u}(f)=\Theta(\size_C(f))$.
+Analogous to \cite{Sha49, Mul56}, Jukna \cite[Section 7]{Juk21} proved that any Boolean function has a hazard-free circuit of size $O(2^n/n)$, applying the following: \begin{proposition}[{\cite[Proposition 3]{Juk21}}] Let $C_0, C_1$ be arbitrary hazard-free circuits over $x_1,\dots,x_{n-1}$, and $x_n$ a new variable.
+Then, the circuit